Hudson Valley Plein Air Festival

 9am: Artwork drop off to Orange Hall Gallery, SUNY Orange, located at the corner of Wawayanda & Grandview Avenues (GPS: 24 Grandview Avenue), Middletown, NY.

-10am – 2pm: Hanging and judging of artwork.
-Venue restricted to judges and WRS officials.
+10am – 2pm: Hanging of artwork.
+Venue restricted to WRS officials.

 2 – 3pm: Preview party for artists, housing hosts, supporters, prize donors, special guests, etc.

 3 – 5pm: Public Show and Sale.
 Artists will host their display area.

 Saturday, October 28th: Artists collect their artwork from SUNY Orange or make other arrangements with Chrissy Pahucki (email@example.com) to have works shipped or stored.